AnasHXH/Skin-Disease-Segmentation/README.md

 ## Citation
 If you use this work, please consider citing our paper:
-> **Skin Disease Segmentation and Harmonizing Global and Local Features via Hyper-Attention Fusion U-Net with SAM Integration**, Ibrahim Abd El‑Fattah et al.
+> **Skin Disease Segmentation and Harmonizing Global and Local Features via Hyper-Attention Fusion U-Net with SAM Integration**,

 ---